pmmq/nimbl3/README.md

 - MVP Desgin (Seperate View , Model , Presenter( middle ware of view and model )
 - Using Depency Injection to create every inject object as singleton module
 - Create base and inject every compoent
+- Hack indicator normaly indicator support only horizontal but for this app need to be vertical
+- Create vertical viewpager
+- Didn't Use pagination because in android ViewPager component need to initialize just one time
+- Fragment handle saveinstance state
+- ETC.. question please ask.